 by Yoko Ono (yes, the Yoko Ono)

 In this beautiful exhibit, 121 trees were placed in Churchill Square (the main square in front of City Hall), and participants were asked to write a wish on a tag and tie it to one of the branches of the tree.
 At the end of the event, the wishes were collected and sent to the Imagine Peace Tower in Iceland.
-The trees will be planted throughout the city.
+The trees were planted throughout the city.

 by Sally Raab